enisz/igdb/src/assets/templates/02-query-builder.md

         )
     );

-    // builder way, multiple criteria as a string
+    // builder approach, multiple criteria as a string
     $builder
         ->where("release_dates.platform = 8")
         ->where("total_rating >= 70");

-    // builder way, multiple criteria as an array
+    // builder approach, multiple criteria as an array
     $builder
         ->where(
             array(